Preparing for your driving experience at Road America.

 Any XX branded area after Check-In is considered the “Pit Area” and adults will need a spectator pass.
 VIP Pit Pass access ($10 per adult) provides closer spectator viewing in the pit area (kids 12 under are FREE but must be with an adult).
 Tented seating, bleachers, close photo opportunities, and waters are included in the Pit Pass, but cannot be promised for free spectator areas.

-Drone usage/ aerial footage is not permitted.
+Drone usage/ aerial footage is prohibited.

 After checking in you will attend a driver’s briefing which lasts around 25 minutes, which will be located under a tented area near check-in.